-This is usually provided via a Statement of Special Educational Needs or an Education, Health and Care Plan (EHCP).This means:
+This is usually provided via an Education, Health and Care Plan (EHCP).This means:

 The EHC Plan outlines the number of hours of individual /small group support the child will receive, how the support should be used and what strategies must be put in place.
 It also includes long and short term goals for the child.